CXX-Qt - Safe interop between Rust and Qt

 Build Systems

 CXX-Qt can be integrated into existing CMake projects or built with only cargo.
-The getting started guide provides documentation on how to setup your project:
+The getting started guide provides documentation on how to set up your project:

 CxxQtBuilder